cloudmesh-community/book/chapters/container/dockerfile.md

 The application we install is using a Redis database and a Flask service that includes a visit counter and returns the hostname of the fisiting host.
-IT is stored in the file app.py
+It is stored in the file app.py

 ```
 from eve import Eve